5-Day short break on MAUI

 MAUI, HAWAII

-Responsible tourism on a luxury holiday in Hawaii is at the heart of everything we do.
-For that reason, each of your Hawaii adventures supports an important leader of conservation, cultural heritage or social responsibility on the islands.
+Responsible tourism in Hawaii is at the heart of everything we do.
+For that reason, each Hawaii adventure supports important leaders in conservation, cultural heritage, or social responsibility, for meaningful contributions to the islands.
+This trip impacts multiple organizations.

 DAY 1